Katie's Cucina

 Directions

-• Place the sandwich on the panini press and cook for 5 minutes or until the panini is golden brown and cheese has melted.
-Serve with a pickle and additional Russian Sauce if desired.
+Place the sandwich on the hot panini press and cook for about 5 minutes, or until the bread is golden brown and the cheese has melted

 FAQs